• Skip to content

 • “It is clear that the National Park Service has a legislative responsibility to care and maintain the cultural/historical resources that belong to the people.”

-Filed Under: Architectural Restoration, DOCUMENTARY, Historic Preservation, PRESERVATION Tagged With: architecture, documentary, endangered historic sites and houses, fine art photography, historic preservation, National Register of Historic Places, New Jersey Historic Houses, vernacular architecture
+Filed Under: Architectural Restoration and Preserved Memories - Trix Rosen Photography, DOCUMENTARY, Historic Preservation, PRESERVATION Tagged With: architecture, documentary, endangered historic sites and houses, fine art photography, historic preservation, National Register of Historic Places, New Jersey Historic Houses, vernacular architecture

 Reader Interactions